GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/customize-message-composer.md

 The `ComposerVC` is the component responsible to create new messages or change existing messages.
 The composer belongs to the `ChatMessageListVC` component that integrates the message list and the composer in one view.
 But if you are not using our `ChatMessageListVC` you can use the composer component in isolation with your own chat view as well.
 The `ComposerVC` manages all the logic and actions of the `ComposerView`, where the latter is only responsible for the composer's layout.

-## How to change the composer layout
+## How to Change the Composer Layout
 Since the `ComposerView` is responsible for the composer's layout, if you want to change the styling, the position of the views, removing views or adding new ones, you need to override the `ComposerView`.
 Let's go through an example of customizing the composer to look like the iMessage app.
 The iMessage's composer is quite different than the composer that comes with the SDK: there is only one button to add pictures/videos and the send button is inside the input text container.

 | Before  | After |